iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 4 reviews"/>
 </p>

+> Not real sure it actually works.
+I've been out shopping for Necessities and it's never went off yet & info stats are available before noon news.<br> :date: __2021-02-05 22:53:56__

 > It explains the flue and what to do and not do it's informal seams in ts right on with the hole country.<br> :date: __2021-01-21 01:16:24__